-One of the most distinct memories of my life was returning home from a 10k shopping spree with a sugar daddy at Bergdof Goodman Department store in Las Vegas.
+One of the most distinct memories in my life was returning home from a 10k shopping spree with a sugar daddy at Bergdof Goodman Department store in Las Vegas.
 As I gazed around my space, I realized I had everything I thought I wanted my entire life.
 I had the designer items, the ‘perfect body’, a lavish apartment on the Las Vegas strip, and a brand new white Audi TT convertible- yet I was bloody miserable.
 I didn’t believe I had any reason for existing- I felt fundamentally defective and worthless.
 I got on my knees screaming and sobbing, ‘If there is anything out there, please, please this cannot be the good life.
 There has to be more inside of me than this.
 Please kill me or show me why I am here.’
 From this moment on a miraculous chain of events unfolded which helped me unpack and heal the chronic shame I experienced my entire life.
 I was well on my way to fulfill my soul’s mission!

 You might be wondering where in the world does shame actually come from?
 If you feel like you suffer with chronic shame you might be thinking how in the world did I become this way?
-Keep reading, I’ll am about to dig into that love!

 An infant does not know how to self-regulate, the care givers also must model this.
 Regulation is essential for congruence within the self.
-When there isn’t regulation one becomes absorbed into the overall state of being or emotion, or discongruence.
+When there isn’t regulation one becomes absorbed into the overall state of emotion, or discongruence.
 Caregivers have a major role in regulating a child’s emotional state.
 In order for optimal alertness and positive affect to develop (Positive affect is a regulated state of being or emotion) , the caregiver must be able to provide affective communication that is in line with the emotional state of the child (Schore, 1996).if the child is experiencing a non- optimal hyper-aroused state, the caregiver must accurately reflect the child’s experience while balancing the affect by modeling a more optimal response (Schore, 1994).
-Through this attunement, the child develops the expectation of shared positive affect (aka worthiness ) with the caregiver.”(citation- 2)Chronic shame develops because regulation isn’t modeled.
+Through this attunement, the child develops the expectation of shared positive affect (aka worthiness ) with the caregiver.”(Johnson)Chronic shame develops because regulation isn’t modeled.
 The child grows up having no discernment that the ‘defective’ state isn’t actually who they are.

 Developing a strong sense of Self and learning how to attune to one’s emotions is essential in healing chronic shame.
 While our sense of self worth is dependent upon our interpersonal relationship with our caregivers during our earliest years, it becomes our responsibility as an adult reprogram our subconscious.
 This is not easy work.
 It requires commitment, determination, and incredible amounts of self-compassion.
 Chronic shame can be very challenging to work with because of it’s hiijaking self absorbing black hole not fun nature.